Historic Flight Foundation: Hangar

 When Historic Flight was located in Mukilteo, its aircraft collection was housed in a working hangar at Paine Field, which is home to Boeing's manufacturing plant for 747, 767, 777 and 787 aircraft.
 The hangar at Felts Field in Spokane is larger than the Paine Field hangar, allowing the museum to store all of their aircraft indoors.
 At both locations, visitors could walk among the collection, watch mechanics maintain and restore aircraft, and watch aircraft takeoff and land on their respective airport's main runway.

-The collection also includes aviation artifacts such as military uniforms and vintage flight suits, as well as several vintage cars and buses, including a 1927 Cadillac Touring Phaeton car in which President Franklin Delano Roosevelt toured Glacier National Park on August 5, 1934.
-The automobile collection features two "Jammer" touring buses—one from Yellowstone Park and one from Glacier National Park.
+The collection also included aviation artifacts such as military uniforms and vintage flight suits, as well as several vintage cars and buses, including a 1927 Cadillac Touring Phaeton car in which President Franklin Delano Roosevelt toured Glacier National Park on August 5, 1934.
+The automobile collection featured two "Jammer" touring buses—one from Yellowstone Park and one from Glacier National Park.

 Collection

-The museum's collection includes the following historic aircraft.
+The museum's collection included the following historic aircraft.